 For over two decades, ISR has provided “Next Generation” research awards to emerging scholars.
 Since 2001, ISR’s 35 Next Generation funds have supported more than 600 early career researchers, providing up to $300,000 each year in support of University of Michigan graduate students, postdoctoral scholars, and pre-tenure faculty.

-These awards are open for the 2023-24 academic year and will be open for application until March 12, 2023.
+The awards for the 2025-2026 academic year will open for application in December, 2024.
 To apply, please visit our InfoReady page for more details.

 Angus Campbell Scholars Fund